Bhavishya-Tailang/Timeapp/task to be done.md

 5. if defaultPasswordChanged is 0, show link to change password
 6. open modal to change password on click of here button
 7. modal will have 3 inputs|-> old password, new password, confirm password, 2 button |-> submit cancel :-Done

+8. create api -> oldPassword, newPassword, username
+9. call this api on submit
+10. api should accept oldPassword, newPassword, username in req.body
+11. create checkPassword in dbService
+    a. oldPassword, newPassword, username in parameters
+    b. get password from username and resolve the promise
+    c. decrypt password
+    d. compare password with old and new